xxao/linque/README.md

 ```

 ### .chunk(size)
 Produces new sequence by splitting current sequence into chunks of specified size.
-This call does not evaluate current
+This functionality is also available
-sequence.
-This functionality is also available as a *linque.chunk(sequence, size)* utility function.
+as a *linque.chunk(sequence, size)* utility function.

 ```python
 data = (0, 1, 2, 3, 4, 5, 6, 7, 8, 9)